 How much will the ULEZ cost?

 The daily change will be £12.50 for most vehicle types, including cars, motorcycles and vans up to and including 3.5 tonnes.
 For heavier vehicles over 3.5 tonnes – such as lorries, buses and coaches – this daily charge rises to £100.

 If you drive a van or other vehicle through London regularly, Transport for London recommend that you check your vehicle to see if it reaches their emissions standards.
 They have openly stated that they’d prefer to have vehicles that measure up to standards, as opposed to having drivers simply pay the charge and London becoming more polluted regardless.

 If you bought your van or vehicle within the last few years, there’s an excellent chance that it meets the standards already.
 All new vans we stock here at Van Discount including new Ford vans meet Euro 6 emissions standards, as this became mandatory for all heavy duty engines from 2016 onwards.
 Essentially, if you bought your van after 2016, you almost certainly don’t have to worry about it – but it’s always worth checking regardless!

-Of course, if you have any further questions about Euro 6, the Ultra Low Emissions Zone, or buying a new or used van, rest assured that at Van Discount, we’re here to help!
+Of course, if you have any further questions about Euro 6, the Ultra Low Emissions Zone, or buying a new van, rest assured that at Van Discount, we’re here to help!
 Our experts have decades of industry experience behind us, so we’ve got the knowledge and skills to match you with the van that suits your requirements down to the ground.
 Give us a call on 01282 872 530, and we’ll see what we can do to help!